Arena Stage: Inclusion and diversity focus

 Arena was the first theatre in D.C. to be racially integrated.
-It's production The Great White Hope, which opened at Arena Stage in 1967, went on to Broadway with its original cast, including James Earl Jones and Jane Alexander in the lead roles.
-This made Arena the first regional theater to transfer a production to Broadway.
-When Arena Stage reprised the play in 2000 as part of its 50th anniversary celebration, Mahershala Ali was cast as the male lead.
+Its production The Great White Hope, which opened at Arena Stage in 1967, was transferred to Broadway with its original cast, including James Earl Jones and Jane Alexander in the lead roles.
+Arena was the first regional theater to transfer a production to Broadway.
+When Arena Stage reprised the play in 2000 as part of its 50th-anniversary celebration, Mahershala Ali was cast as the male lead.
 It was his first professional role.

 In 1968, the company received a $250,000 grant from the Ford Foundation.
-Part of it was to be used for the training of Black actors.
+Part of it was to be used for the training of black actors.
 In 1987, Arena hosted a symposium on nontraditional casting.
 In 1989, the company received a $1 million grant from the National Endowment for the Arts to train minority actors, directors, designers and administrators, and to produce plays from non-white cultures.

 In the latter half of the 20th century, the company traveled abroad.
-In 1973, they performed Thornton Wilder’s Our Town and Jerome Lawrence and Robert E. Lee’s Inherit the Wind in the Soviet Union after being invited by the U.S. State Department to do so.
-This made them the first regional theater to present U.S. plays in the former USSR.
+In 1973, they performed Thornton Wilder's Our Town and Jerome Lawrence and Robert E. Lee's Inherit the Wind in the Soviet Union after being encouraged by the U.S. State Department to do so.
+This made them the first regional theater to present U.S. plays in the USSR.

-Arena Stage also became the first American theater company to be invited to the Hong Kong Arts Festival in 1980, and then attended the Israel Festival in Jerusalem in 1987.
+In 1980 Arena Stage was the first American theater company to be invited to the Hong Kong Arts Festival.
+It attended the Israel Festival in Jerusalem in 1987.
 In the U.S., to promote cultural diversity, Zelda Fichandler included plays from the Soviet Union, Romania, Poland, Hungary, Austria, East and West Germany, France, Switzerland, England, Canada, and Australia in the theater's repertoire.
 In 1991, Arena raised $4 million for a cultural diversity grant.
 This became the Allen Lee Hughes Fellowship Program.

-In 1981, Arena developed Audio Description for visually impaired audiences.
+In 1981, Arena developed Audio Description for visually impaired audience members.
 This made the company the first theater to create audio-described performances.

 In 1976, Arena Stage became the first theater outside New York to receive a special Tony Award for theatrical excellence.